oxidecomputer/propolis/phd-tests/README.md

 - `local_root`: The path to the local directory in which artifacts are stored.
   PHD requires read/write access to this directory.
-- `remote_root`: Optional.
-The URI of a remote path from which artifacts can be downloaded if they're missing from the local path or appear to be corrupted.
 - One or more `guest_images` tables, written as `[guest_images.$KEY]`.
 The runner uses the value of its `--default-guest-artifact` parameter to choose a guest image to use for tests that don't attach their own disks.